lobsterkatie/rollup-plugin-ts/README.md

 Don't worry if you don't, `rollup-plugin-ts` will warn you about exactly which dependencies are missing once you run it.

 Once you're done installing peer dependencies, that's it!
 The plugin will attempt to locate a `.swcrc` file and use the options found there.
+Alternatively, you can use this plugin's [`swcConfig` option](#swcconfig), providing either a configuration object or a path to your `.swcrc` file.
-By default, some combination of options will be applied depending on the config options you provide, while others will be forced at all times for interoperability reasons.
-See [this section](#default-babel-plugins) for more details.
+Note that the value of some options will be forced for interoperability reasons.
+See [this section](#ignoredoverridden-swc-options) for more details.

 ### Using `Custom Transformers`